 This is because of our legal obligation to retain certain types of customer information for certain time periods e.g. for tax and or accounting purposes, we may need to keep your contact details on file for longer periods if they appear on an invoice or receipt for example.

 In any and all cases, we only ever keep information on file for as long as it is needed with respect to the services you have enquired about and or that we have agreed to provide you, or to meet a legal requirement.

-Updating Your Information
+Updating Your Personal Data

+You should check this page occasionally to ensure you are happy with any changes.
 If you have any questions about this policy, please contact us as soon as possible and we will endeavour to answer your question as quickly and clearly as we can.

 The website of the Information Commissioner’s Office (UK) also has to more detail about data protection and your rights.